Library Journal‘s “Best Books of 2014″ (Memoir)

 The Joys of Foraging

-A food memoir about being raised in Flushing, NY by a single mother and loving Chinese grandparents, Eating Wildly (Simon & Schuster 2014), reveals how foraging and the DIY-food movement helped the author (the former NY Times Urban Forager) to heal up from the wound of an absent father and taught her important lessons in self-reliance.
+A food memoir about being raised in Flushing, NY by a single mother and loving Chinese grandparents, Eating Wildly (Simon & Schuster 2014), reveals how foraging and the DIY-food movement helped the author (the former NY Times Urban Forager) to reconcile with her past and taught her important lessons in self-reliance.
 After a series of personal losses, Ava immerses herself in places like Prospect and Central Parks—discovering delectable mushrooms, mulberries, and even saving a swarm of wild honeybees, as well as meeting fellow foragers, along the way.
 As the seasons turn, she starts to see the world as a place of abundance and beauty, where everything is interconnected and interdependent, and timing is key.
 (Includes recipes).

 Praise for Eating Wildly